galaxyproject/galaxy-hub/content/events/gcc2024/schedule/index.md

                     Description:
                 </td>
                 <td>
                     Galaxy UI has a set of new powerful features such as the WF invocation graph view.
-We woulds like to invite users to do a quick analysis that will be provided to then and collect their feedback.
+We would like to invite users to do a quick analysis that will be provided to them and collect their feedback.
                 </td>
             </tr>
             <tr>